 Do you feel you are suffering the effects of poor air quality in your area?
 If possible avoid spending time outdoors, stay at home with your windows and doors closed.
 If you do have to venture out, try to keep outdoor physical activity to a minimum.

-If you’re looking to improve the quality of air in your home as a result of the forest fires, we’re recommending the Austin Air Healthmate Plus HM450, the HEPA and carbon filter impregnated with potassium iodide is the best choice for removing wood burning smoke, formaldehyde and other harmful VOC’s.
+If you’re looking to improve the quality of air in your home as a result of the forest fires, we’re recommending the Austin Air Healthmate Plus HM450, the Certified HEPA Material and carbon filter impregnated with potassium iodide is the best choice for removing wood burning smoke, formaldehyde and other harmful VOC’s.
 Visit our Shop Now page to learn more about the Austin Air Healthmate Plus and what it can do for you.

 Latest Stories